msazurestackworkloads/azurestack-gallery/kubernetes/docs/README.md

-# Microsoft Azure Container Service Engine - Builds Docker Enabled Clusters
+# Microsoft Azure Container Service Engine

 The Azure Container Service Engine (acs-engine) generates ARM (Azure Resource Manager) templates for Docker enabled clusters on Microsoft Azure.

 This [fork](https://github.com/msazurestackworkloads/acs-engine) should be used to deploy Kubernetes cluster to Microsoft Azure Stack instances.
 At the moment, only the `generate` and `deploy` commands are supported on Azure Stack.
 We are working on adding support for the `scale` and `upgrade` commands.

-# How to Deploy a Kubernetes Cluster
+## How to Deploy a Kubernetes Cluster

 The easiest way to deploy a Kubernetes cluster is through the Kubernetes Cluster marketplace item.
 This marketplace item wraps acs-engine in order to simplify its usage.
 Behind the scenes, it deploys a Linux virtual machine, clones Azure Stack's fork, generate the ACS-Engine templates and deploys them from the Linux virtual machine.